 There is no exception handling in z-Tree.
 You have to make sure that the parameters of a function and the arguments of operators are valid.
-Illegal values can cause z-Tree to crash.
+Illegal values produce unpredictable results and may cause z-Tree to crash.

 9.1.2 Comments